 Insulin to Go

-If you have type 1 -- or if you have type 2 but your doctor has prescribed insulin three or four times a day -- you’ll need to carry your medication and supplies with you whenever you’re away.
-That includes when you’re heading to work, meeting a friend for lunch, or taking an exercise class at the gym, for examples.
+If your doctor has prescribed insulin three or four times a day, you’ll need to carry your medication and supplies with you whenever you’re away.
+That includes when you’re heading to work, meeting a friend for lunch, or taking an exercise class at the gym, for example.

 Most insulin users need to keep a few items on hand: